WordPress/gutenberg/docs/reference-guides/theme-json-reference/theme-json-migrations.md

 The new `defaultFontSizes` option differs from that behavior.

 - When set to `true` it will show the default font sizes and prevent them from being overridden by the theme.
-- When set to `false` it will hide the default font sizes.
+- When set to `false` it will hide the default font sizes and allow the theme to use the default slugs.